A Playbook to Spark Your Awesomeness

 The playbook uses visually stimulating and interactive exercises to tackle dreams from every angle: from conceptual to feeling to playing.
 It is designed for a variety of learning and teaching styles, and filled with unique emotional exercises to connect students to their passion.
 If groups want to use the book in a workshop, students have a chance to put these skills to practice and share and collaborate dreams with their classmates.

-The playbook is designed for about 4-6th graders, but actually, we think everyone could benefit from these important dream building tools, because this is the first time a subject like this has been taught.
+The playbook is designed for about 4-6th graders (about 8–12 years old), but actually, we think everyone could benefit from these important dream building tools, because this is the first time a subject like this has been taught.

-Some of the ethos behind our playbook includes:
+Some of the ethos, logos and pathos behind our playbook includes:

-- To inspire imagination of the “impossible” and thinking outside of the box
+- To inspire the imagination of the “impossible” and thinking outside of the box

 - To create the foundation of a life goal and the self-motivation to take action to live that life to the fullest